Ngai-Lam-Chou/2420-Assignment-1/README.md

 		- Install some initial packages
 		- Add a public SSH key to the authorized_keys file in your new user home directory
 		- Disable root access via SSH
-## Creating a SSH keys on local machine[^1] [^9]
+## Creating a SSH keys on local machine [^2]
 SSH protocol allows you to send commands to a computer over an unsecured network safely.
 It uses cryptography to encrypt and authenticate the use connection between devices.
-It is a common way of managing computers remotely (Usually between client and server).
+It is a common way of managing computers remotely (Usually between client and server).[^1]

 You can think of SSH keys like a locked box: the public key is like giving your friend a box to which only they have the key (the private key) to unlock.